Press Secretary Sean Spicer: Photographs Of President Trump’s Inauguration Were ‘Intentionally Framed To Minimize Crowd Size’

 — Pastor Bones (@pastorbones) January 21, 2017

-While Spicer did not answer press queries, Senior White House correspondent Major Garret spoke to CBS Network where he said;
+While Spicer did not answer press queries, Senior White House correspondent Major Garret spoke to CBS where he said,

 “It is quite clear that this administration will make whatever representations it wants to on its impression and interpretation of the news and drive that right back at the news media if it thinks it is being unfair or inflicting damage on the image this White House wants to display.
 I’ve never seen anything like this where it was so intense, so harsh and passionate right off the beginning.
 So much of it was about what the media got wrong from the interpretation of this White House and a declaration that this antagonism is going to continue because this president feels duty-bound, on behalf of this movement that Sean Spicer spoke about, to speak beyond the media and criticise it whenever he is justified in doing so.”

-In related news, On Friday evening, just hours into the 2017 Presidential Inauguration, the Interior Department ordered the National Park Service to cease tweeting.
+In related news, On Friday evening, just hours into the 2017 presidential inauguration, the Interior Department ordered the National Park Service to cease tweeting.
 This was after an NPS staffer retweeted an “anti-Trump tweet” posted by a reporter that talked about the relatively lower turnout at the inauguration.

 Looks like the Trump administration hasn't taken control of the @NatlParkService Twitter feed just yet. pic.twitter.com/dCKGHoW0cU